Call (888) 883-2483

 Mistakes Veterans Often Make When Applying for TDIU Disability Benefits

 Filing your paperwork on your own may seem easy, but it can complicate your claim.
 This process is long, and you want to avoid any delays or errors that could affect your compensation.
-Common mistakes made in when filing a TDIU claim include:

 - Only listing your worst disability while filling out VA Form 21 and omitting other disabilities that may not have a high rating on their own but may enable the applicant to reach the 70 percent rating threshold